alphagov/govuk-developer-docs/source/manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html.md

 simulate a successful email sending.

 However, you can override this for specific email addresses for testing purposes.
-To do this, you will need to be added as a team member to the GOV.UK Email Integration or Staging service in Notify and make changes to govuk-puppet.
+To do this, [you will need to be added as a team member to the GOV.UK Email Integration or Staging service in Notify][add-in-notify] and make changes to govuk-puppet.

-In [Notify][]:

-1. Log in using the 2nd-line-support account which is stored in [govuk-secrets][] under `govuk-notify/2nd-line-support`.
-You should then receive an email via 2nd Line Support containing a link to sign in to Notify.
-2. Choose the service (GOV.UK Email) in the appropriate environment and navigate to "Team members".
-The members with the permission `Manage settings, team and usage` will be able to add you to this team.
+[add-in-notify]: /manual/govuk-notify.html#receiving-emails-from-govuk-notify

 In [govuk-puppet][]: